Elandon Roberts

-Elandon Roberts (born April 22, 1994) is an American football linebacker for the Pittsburgh Steelers of the National Football League (NFL).
-He played college football at Houston.
-He was drafted by the New England Patriots in the sixth round of the 2016 NFL Draft.
+Elandon Roberts (born April 22, 1994) is an American professional football linebacker for the Las Vegas Raiders of the National Football League (NFL).
+He played college football for the Houston Cougars.
+He was selected by the New England Patriots in the sixth round of the 2016 NFL draft.
 He plays primarily as a linebacker on defense, but when injuries during the 2019 season left the Patriots without a fullback on the roster, Roberts began to play that position as well.

-Early years
+Early life

 Roberts attended Memorial High School in Port Arthur, Texas.
 He was a member of both the football team and the track & field team.

 College career

 Roberts played college football for Morgan State as a freshman linebacker in 2012.
-He finished the season with 107 tackles to lead the team and finish second in the Mid-Eastern Athletic Conference (MEAC) while at Morgan State University which competes in the NCAA Division I Football Championship Subdivision.
-The 107 tackle total marked the second-best single-season effort in program history, and He also had nine tackles for a loss, two sacks, one interception, and two pass breakups as well.
-Roberts was named to the All-MEAC second-team in 2012 and finished 11th in the Jerry Rice Award, given to the nation's top freshman on the FCS level.
+He finished the season with 107 tackles to lead the team and finish second in the Mid-Eastern Athletic Conference (MEAC) while at Morgan State University, which competes in the NCAA Division I Football Championship Subdivision (FCS).
+The 107 tackle total marked the second-best single-season effort in program history.
+He also had nine tackles for a loss, 2.0 sacks, one interception, and two pass breakups.
+Roberts was named to the All-MEAC second-team in 2012 and finished 11th for the Jerry Rice Award, given to the nation's top freshman on the FCS level.
 Roberts was also named the MEAC Rookie of the Week three times.

-After his freshman season, Roberts transferred to play football at University of Houston from 2013 - 2015.
-In 2013, he saw action in eight games as a backup linebacker.
+After his freshman season, Roberts transferred to play football at the University of Houston from 2013 to 2015.
+In his sophomore year, he saw action in eight games as a backup linebacker.
 As a junior in 2014, Roberts appeared in 12 games as a linebacker and on special teams.
-As a senior in 2015, Roberts was a team captain and had 142 total tackles which was good enough to lead the American Conference and place him fourth in the nation.
-However, his 88 solo tackles led all of the FBS.
+As a senior, Roberts was a team captain and made 142 total tackles, which was good enough to lead the American Athletic Conference and place him fourth in the nation.
+Additionally, his 88 solo tackles led all of the FBS.

 Professional career

+Pre-draft

 On December 22, 2015, it was announced that Roberts had accepted his invitation to play in the NFLPA Collegiate Bowl.
-On January 23, 2016, Roberts recorded one tackle for a four-yard loss during the NFLPA Collegiate Bowl and was part of Mike Holmgren's National team that defeated the American team 18–17.
-On March 24, 2016, He participated at Houston's pro day and had an impressive performance.
-Multiple scouts stated they were impressed with his power, mobility, and his performance in positional drills supervised by Houston Texans' defensive coordinator Mike Vrabel.
-At the conclusion of the pre-draft process, the majority of NFL draft experts and scouts projected Roberts to be a sixth or seventh round pick with some expecting him to be selected as early as the fourth or fifth round.
+On January 23, 2016, Roberts recorded one tackle for a four-yard loss during the game; he was part of Mike Holmgren's National team that defeated the American team 18–17.
+On March 24, he participated at Houston's pro day and had an impressive performance.
+Multiple scouts stated they were impressed with his power, mobility, and his performance in positional drills supervised by Houston Texans defensive coordinator Mike Vrabel.
+At the conclusion of the pre-draft process, the majority of NFL draft experts and scouts projected Roberts to be a sixth or seventh round pick, with some expecting him to be selected as early as the fourth or fifth round.
 He was ranked as the tenth best inside linebacker prospect in the draft by DraftScout.com.